FlotterCodername/disco/README.md

 ```

 The app should be able to start up, create the database and log file, and connect to Discord.
 But it will not do
 anything useful yet.
-For that, please refer to the [documentation](
+For that, please refer to the Disco User Guide within the [documentation](
 https://disco-automate.readthedocs.io/en/latest/).